Estimating the selection efficiency: Summary

-When communicating the result of an efficiency measurement, the recommended approach is to provide the $2+2$ Beta parameters corresponding to the posterior and prior PDFs, so that the user will be able to test the effects of different priors and to combine the posterior with other independent measurements.
-In the plots, the observed frequency should be accompanied by asymmetric error bars.
-Paterno's HPD credible intervals are already available in ROOT via \href{http://root.cern.ch/root/htmldoc/TGraphAsymmErrors.html\#TGraphAsymmErrors:BayesDivide}{TGraphAsymmErrors::BayesDivide()} but are not necessarily the best choice: reference credible intervals would be a better option, as shown in section~\ref{sec-invariant-cred-reg}.
+Several options for the confidence intervals are reviewed in \cite{cousins2010}, where it is emphasized that only the Clopper-Pearson $q$-confidence intervals never undercover.
+At the same time, they are considered too wide by many professional statisticians, who have proposed a number of recipes for defining confidence intervals with the desired average coverage but may undercover sometimes.
+Among the approximated confidence intervals, one may also select the Bayesian posterior $q$-credible intervals, which are numerically very similar to widely used frequentist approximations but have the advantage of a clear and unanbiguous interpretation in terms of the probability that the true unknown value is actually contained by them (which is not true for confidence intervals).

-When fitting the efficiency with a theoretical function, few different methods are available in ROOT.
-As it is shown in section~\ref{sec-comparison}, it is important to avoid performing a chi-square fit using binomial errors (which unfortunately seems to be the easiest choice, though it is the worst solution).
-The TBinomialEfficiencyFitter method is the most robust way of fitting turn-on plots in ROOT, though a better parameter estimation is obtained by performing a fit with the reference standard deviations (it is suggested to try using the option \texttt{"ME"} first, and switch to \texttt{"LL"} in case of failure).
+When plotting the result of an efficiency measurement, the observed frequency should be accompanied by asymmetric error bars.
+The TEfficiency class of the ROOT framework allows the user to choose among a number of options, including Clopper\&Pearson confidence intervals, few frequentist approximated confidence intervals, and Bayesian credible intervals with different priors.
+If the coverage is considered an important aspect, then one should choose the Clopper\&Pearson intervals.
+Otherwise, one may plot the Bayesian credible intervals obtained with the reference prior, which are also classical confidence intervals very similar to the Wilson approximation, achieving the desired coverage on the average (but not always).
+When the full probability model is not known and only mean and variance are available, acceptable intervals may be obtained (using TEfficiency) from the approximate Beta density with the same mean and variance, for illustration purposes.

 Finally, special care must be used when handling samples that do not have unit weights or are not independent.
-Few recipes to deal with the most common use cases in particle physics have been sketched in section~\ref{sec-patologic}.
+Few recipes to deal with the most common use cases in particle physics have been sketched in section~\ref{sec-patologic}, including the case of weighted mixtures of MC samples with different cross sections.
+Approximate asymmetric uncertainty bands can be obtained in a simple way by finding the approximate Beta posterior with the method of moments.
+Finally, the measurement of the trigger efficiency starting from a sample which has been preselected by requiring another trigger which is not statistically independent is addressed, emphasizing the importance of a correct modeling of the relation between the two selections.